Lesson video

 A speech second sentence always follows the same steps.

-For example, "With a trembling voice, the boy warned don't take one more step or I'll slice off your head."
+For example, with a trembling voice, the boy warned, "Don't take one more step or I'll slice off your head."
 You have a capital letter at the start of your reporting clause.

-Then you have your reporting clause with a trembling voice, the boy warned, then you have a comma at the end of your reporting clause.
+Then you have a comma at the end of your reporting clause.

-And then is the speech.
+And then it's the speech.

 So just like in speech first, your speech begins with some opening inverted commas.